xMrPlatypus/Platys-Sanctuary/ReadMe.md

-These are my small projects and exercise
+These are some small snippets of code from me learning python, js, html, css and much more.